• Home

 1. Strip the bottom two inches of each rosemary stalk of leaves.

-2. Fold each piece of prosciutto in half and wrap it around each scallop.
+2. Cut each piece of prosciutto in half length-wise and wrap it around each scallop.
 Skewer with a rosemary stalk and lay in a baking dish.

 3. Drizzle with a little olive oil and fresh lemon juice and grind some pepper on top.
 Let marinate for about 15-20 minutes.

 4. Heat grill to high.
-Using a grilling tray, cook the scallops for 2-3 minutes per side until golden, turning with long tongs.
+Coat a grilling skillet with canola oil, place the scallops in the dish and cook the scallops for 2-3 minutes per side until golden, turning with long tongs.
 Serve at once!

 Notes